 - Human Rights and Documentary Media (18 Credits)

-The wholly online Masters degree and graduate certificate in Human Rights Practice are professionally oriented programs designed to provide participants with the foundational knowledge, critical perspectives, and practical skills to advance human rights around the globe.
-Students will graduate with a portfolio of applied work, a large network of contacts, and marketable skills for the practice and application of human rights.
-Students in the program will help produce white papers, webinars, shadow reports, and other forms of human rights work.
+Students in each program will graduate with a portfolio of applied work, a large network of contacts, and marketable skills for the practice and application of human rights.
+They will help produce white papers, webinars, shadow reports, and other forms of human rights work.

 For more information about the graduate programs, including graduate certificates, please contact Dr. Mette Brogden (firstname.lastname@example.org).
 For more information about the BA major and minor, please contact Dr. Raymond Smith (email@example.com).